MericD/Bitcoin-Transaction-Parser/README.md

 ### Example outputs

  after running the script a database file is created that contains two tables.
 This file can be open with the tool [DB Browser for SQLite](https://sqlitebrowser.org)

 ![alt text](file:///Users/meric-doga/Desktop/Bildschirmfoto%202018-10-14%20um%2020.19.23.png)

+ and diagrams are builded as well.
+They contain the timeline of used OP_RETURN fields

+  and filter the content of these OP_RETURN fields by following contents:

 ## Built With